-I need to talk about this game, Tricube Tales by Richard Woolcock of Zadmar’s Games.
+Tricube Tales is by Richard Woolcock of Zadmar’s Games.
 There’s a lot I want to say about it, which is crazy because it’s also pretty lite and simple.
-Also, the damn game is free (full thing in the preview) so you can easily check it for yourself.
-Yeah, it’s 49 pages, but it’s using that fancy Phone PDF format so it’s really a quick read.
-But, it’s the end of the month, I haven’t blogged any this year, and I really want to bring it more attention.
+Also, the damn game is free (full thing in the DTRPG preview) so you can easily check it for yourself.

-I’ll keep this brief: Tricube Tales is a minimalist, lite RPG using a mechanic similar to games like TinyD6 — you roll 1 to 3 six-sided dice, and if any of them hit the target number you succeed.
-Unlike some of those systems, though, it adds a fluctuating difficulty (a base scale of 4, 5, and 6).
-Players make all the rolls, which make it a great system for solo gaming and asynchronous play-by-chat games over Discord.
+I’ll keep this brief: Tricube Tales is a minimalist, lite RPG using a mechanic where you roll 1 to 3 six-sided dice, and if any of them hit the target number you succeed.
+It uses fluctuating difficulty (a base scale of 4, 5, and 6) and Players make all the rolls.
+This makes it a great system for solo gaming and asynchronous play-by-chat games over Discord.

-Character creation is very straight forward, appearing almost too simple but there is a system for it.
+Character creation is very straight forward, appearing almost too simple but there is weight for it.
 Here’s what a playable character looks like at a glance:

 Sam Strongblade, a Brawny Dwarf Soldier